satisfactorymodding/Documentation/README.md

 ### Manual

-If you don't want to use the preconfigured devcontainer, or Codespaces, follow the directions below.
+If you don't want to use the preconfigured devcontainer (or Codespaces), follow the directions below.

 Although you can edit the `.adoc` files with just about any editor out there, we suggest either Visual Studio Code (with the